Dec 01, 2025 Chinenye Ozowara

 1. Identifying project stakeholders

 Identifying project stakeholders is the first phase of project stakeholder management.
-It involves recognizing who your stakeholders are, what they care about, and their preferred methods of communication.
+It involves recognizing who your stakeholders are, what they care about, and their preferred communication methods.
 This can be performed periodically throughout the project as needed.

 A project charter, a business case, and a communication management plan are some key documents that can help identify your stakeholders, whether in a simple or complex project.

-• A project charter is a document that should include a list of primary or key stakeholders, while also outlining project objectives and who could be affected.
+• A project charter should include a list of primary or key stakeholders, outline project objectives, and identify who could be affected.

 • A business case is used to secure approval and funding from stakeholders by clearly explaining why the project is necessary and how it will add value to the organization.